-The harbour of Ravenna is the only commercial harbour of Emilia-Romagna and one of the major harbours of the Adriatic sea for freight trade.
+The port of Ravenna is the only commercial port of Emilia-Romagna and one of the major ports of the Adriatic sea for freight trade.

-Being strategically positioned, the harbour plays a leading role in Italy for its trade with markets located in the East, in the Mediterranean countries and in the Far East.
-Thanks to its links with road and railway networks, the harbour can be easily reached from the main Italian and European markets.
+Being strategically positioned, the port plays a leading role in Italy for its trade with markets located in the East, in the Mediterranean countries and in the Far East.
+Thanks to its links with road and railway networks, the port can be easily reached from the main Italian and European markets.

-Today SAPIR is the main Terminal Operator of the harbour of Ravenna and one of the largest ones in Italy.
+Today SAPIR is the main Terminal Operator of the port of Ravenna and one of the largest ones in Italy.

-It manages a 520,000 m2 area and relies on 1,700 m of docks with a 10,50 m water depth, linked to the railway network and equipped with eight harbour cranes capable of handling heavy lift cargo up to 280 tons.
+It manages an over 500,000 m2 area and relies on 1,600 m of docks with a 10,50 m water depth, linked to the railway network and equipped with six harbour cranes capable of handling heavy lift cargo weighting more than 400 tons.

 SAPIR has got a fleet of highly performing operational means for handling activities in yards and warehouses and for the transfer of goods.
 They ensure high performances for any type of handled goods, also using state-of-the-art computer technologies.